 Science, foreign affairs, politics, economics, human rights, internal security, technology, and other topics are included in the UPSC exam.
 When reading the newspaper, aspirants should pay particular attention to material relevant to these themes.
 Hopefully, this article will help you decide which newspaper is ideal for UPSC IAS and, as a result, boost your preparations.

 It’s best not to become pulled into local news, small crimes, or politics.
-Do not give up on mastering this skill; it will take time, patience, and practise.
+Do not give up on mastering this skill; it will take time, patience, and practice.
 The first several weeks will be challenging, but your newspaper reading skills will gradually improve.

 The newspapers play an important role in helping you achieve good exam results.
 If you are familiar with the various aspects of society, you will be able to provide an excellent response.
 Newspapers provide you with this information.
 All applicants must develop the habit of reading newspapers on a daily basis and focusing on current events.